 - It is an easy beef stew that doesn’t require a lot of work.
 Although it takes some time to make, it doesn’t require a lot of labor.
 You can check in every 30 minutes.

-- This Turkish casserole with beef is packed with flavor.
-The natural meaty juices, vegetables, and combinations of spices we use for this recipe are well-balanced and extremely flavorful.
+- The natural meaty juices, vegetables, and combinations of spices we use for this recipe are well-balanced and extremely flavorful.

 - The meat is incredibly soft.
 This is all thanks to the slow cooking technique we are using.